 Before assuming the presidency of NAEGA, Gary was a NAEGA Board Director and officer, representing Farmland Industries, Inc. At Farmland he had several responsibilities including Director of Trade and International Relations, Director of Grain Marketing, and Founder and President of Farmland Graños in Mexico.
 From 1990 to 1992 Mr. Martin served the Administration of George H.W.
 Bush at the US Department of Agriculture as Deputy Administrator of Commodity Operations and as an officer of the Commodity Credit Corporation.
 In the first year of the Clinton Administration, from 1992 to 1993, he served as an advisor to the Special Ambassador to the former Soviet Union at the U.S. Department of State.

-Patrick Hayden returned to NAEGA as Director of Operations in 2019, a position he previously held from 2007-2013, and was named Vice President in October of 2020
+Patrick Hayden returned to NAEGA as Director of Operations in 2019, a position he previously held from 2007-2013, and was named Vice President in October 2020.

 Following his first tenure at NAEGA, Patrick spent 4 years as Director of Policy Advocacy for Food & Agriculture and Retail trade at the U.S.-India Business Council (USIBC).
 While at USIBC, Patrick led three missions to India designed to strengthen the food and agricultural trade ties between the U.S. and India.

-He has presented on Indian Agriculture issues at the Eisenhower School for National Security and Resource Strategy and been a consultant to the U.S. agriculture industry on Indian agricultural policy and practice.
-He has worked closely with the U.S. Departments of Agriculture, Commerce and State.
+Patrick currently serves on USDA’s Agricultural Trade Advisory Committee (ATAC) for Trade in Grains, Feed, and Oilseeds.
+He has presented on Indian Agriculture issues at the Eisenhower School for National Security and Resource Strategy and has been a consultant to the U.S. agriculture industry on Indian agricultural policy and practice.
+He has worked closely with the U.S. Departments of Agriculture, Commerce, and State.

-Patrick holds a Master of Arts Degree in Political Management from The George Washington University in Washington, D.C and a Bachelor of Arts from Indiana University, where he double-majored in Political Science and History.
+Patrick holds an M.A. in Political Management from The George Washington University in Washington, D.C, and a B.A. from Indiana University, where he double-majored in Political Science and History.
 Patrick and his wife Greta live in Washington, D.C.

 An attorney and former Commissioner at the U.S. Commodity Futures Trading Commission, Tom Erickson is experienced in global political, legal and senior corporate environments.
 He is a recognized thought leader in commodity markets internationally who routinely addresses policy makers, regulators, and the public on trade, international development, markets, derivatives regulation and financial innovation.
 Erickson is the founder of Erickson Law & Consulting, PLLC in Washington, DC.
 He previously held compliance, legal and government affairs roles in multinational agribusinesses.
 He was nominated by then President Bill Clinton to serve a term as a Commissioner at the CFTC, a position he held from 1999-2002.
 Erickson is a graduate of Augustana University and received a J.D. degree from the University of South Dakota School of Law.

-Katy has more than fifteen years’ experience coordinating the voices of farm and agricultural businesses in international policy advocacy environments including the World Trade Organization, European Union and the United Nations.
+Katy has more than fifteen years of experience coordinating the voices of farm and agricultural businesses in international policy advocacy environments including the World Trade Organization, the European Union, and the United Nations.

-Since January 2016 Katy has served as Secretariat of the International Grain Trade Coalition (IGTC) (+hyperlink), a NAEGA-supported non-profit association formed to serve the greater good by promoting the performance of the supply chain for grains, oilseeds, pulses and derived products.
-In this role she has led and administered global policy and communication efforts, and conducted outreach with IGTC members in countries such as Argentina, Australia, Brazil, Canada, China, Eastern Africa, Europe, India, Malaysia, Mexico, South Africa and USA.
+Between 2016-2021, Katy served as Secretariat of the International Grain Trade Coalition (IGTC), a NAEGA-supported non-profit association formed to serve the greater good by promoting the performance of the supply chain for grains, oilseeds, pulses, and derived products.
+In this role, she led and administered global policy and communication efforts, and conducted outreach with IGTC members in countries such as Argentina, Australia, Brazil, Canada, China, Eastern Africa, Europe, India, Malaysia, Mexico, South Africa, and US

 Since September 2020, Maria Clara represents IGTC at its Headquarters in Geneva, Switzerland.

-Retired April 2018 after 36 years with Bunge North America, Inc. Vessel Logistics Manager and Export Administration Manager.
-Employed with Bunge, St. Louis since 1981 in export logistics, export capacity planning, export contract administration, execution of grain and grain byproducts, vessel laytime calculations, settlements and disputes, interior barge logistics/planning.
-Chairman of NAEGA Contracts Committee 2009 -2018, member of NAEGA Strikes Committee and extensive experience as panelist on NAEGA Clause 20 certification panels.
-NAEGA arbitration panelist multiple arbitrations.
-BA University of Colorado; Master International Management : American Graduate School of International Management.
+Retired April 2018 after 36 years with Bunge North America, Inc. Vessel Logistics Manager, and Export Administration Manager.
+Employed with Bunge, St. Louis since 1981 in export logistics, export capacity planning, export contract administration, execution of grain and grain byproducts, vessel laytime calculations, settlements, disputes, and interior barge logistics/planning.
+Chairman of NAEGA Contracts Committee 2009 -2018, member of the NAEGA Strikes Committee, and extensive experience as a panelist on NAEGA Clause 20 certification panels.
+NAEGA arbitration panelist in multiple arbitrations.
+B.A.
+University of Colorado; Master International Management: American Graduate School of International Management.

 Kirk Miller has been a Senior Advisor to NAEGA, and a private consultant, since 2009.
-Begore that he had most recently served as a Senior Staff Aid and General Correspondent for Sen. Mike Johanns (R-NE).
-Prior to that he was General Sales Manager for the USDA Foreign Agriculture Service from 2002-2009.
+Before that, he had most recently served as a Senior Staff Aid and General Correspondent for Sen. Mike Johanns (R-NE).
+Prior to that, he was General Sales Manager for the USDA Foreign Agriculture Service from 2002-2009.
 Kirk was Director of International Programs and Legislative Affairs for NAEGA from 1992-2002, and also served as the Administrator of the Federal Grain Inspection Service of the USDA under President Ronald Reagan.
-Kirk has a B.Sc. in Agricultural Economics from Ohio State University, and a M.A. in International Transactions from George Mason University.
+Kirk has a B.Sc. in Agricultural Economics from Ohio State University and an M.A. in International Transactions from George Mason University.